The leading civic Accelerator

 We are seeking civic startups that help to further Code for America’s mission to help cities use modern technology tools and approaches to foster collaboration with their community, improve internal government processes and service delivery, and more effectively and efficiently address community needs.

 We’re especially excited to work with companies that have a defined focus on issues that matter to cities and communities such as improving public health outcomes, increasing access to affordable housing, or driving economic development.

 For example, those that help governments drive transparency, accountability, and community engagement; draw on the knowledge, skills, and experiences of community members; leverage open data; or create easy, convenient, and effective access to public services and information.

 Is my company eligible to apply?

 Additionally, preference will be given to applicants who:

 - Have generated some amount of revenue from customers

 We encourage for-profit and non-profit companies to apply, however in prior classes the majority have been for-profit companies.
 Many, though not all, of our alumni sell directly (not necessarily exclusively) to government.

 What is the application and selection timeline?

-The application is open from April 15th-May 15th, and the selected companies will be announced at the end of June.
+The application is open from April 15th-May 15th, and the selected companies will be announced at the beginning of July.